Creating subtask without having permission on parent issue tracker

 - Redmine Tracker Control plugin 1.0.8

-#1 Updated by Jean-Philippe Lang about 4 years ago
+#1 Updated by Jean-Philippe Lang over 4 years ago

 - Status changed from New to Closed

 - Resolution set to Invalid

 let's say "developer" user can create issues with "bugfix" tracker and "salesman" user can create issues with "request" tracker but not viceversa

 There's no such option in Redmine core.
 This is a plugin issue (Redmine Tracker Control plugin I guess).

 #3 Updated by Daniele Pedroni over 4 years ago

 Finally I found the problem: I set "Tracker" (as well as many other fields) as read only in the default tracker.
 As per my previous example: if Salesman tried to create a Request subtask under an existing Request issue, everything went fine.
 But if Developer tried, since it didn't have rights on Request tracker, it fell in the default tracker, so there was no way to change it!

 Then I took "Read Only" attribute for all roles in default tracker (and any other tracker, to be safe on that), and now it works as expected.
 Note that also Parent Task was read only, so also that information got lost in the subtask creation.